EducationalTestingService/skll/doc/run_experiment.rst

 that are similar in format to Windows INI files. [#]_ There are four expected sections in a configuration file: :ref:`General`, :ref:`Input`, :ref:`Tuning`, and :ref:`Output`.
-A detailed description of each possible settings for each section is provided below, but to summarize:
+A detailed description of each field in each section is provided below, but to summarize:

 .. _cross_validate: